rombrew/phobia/doc/HardwareDesign.md

 ## Hardware

-We have a three-phase Voltage Source Inverter (VSI) which consists of at least six metal–oxide–semiconductor field-effect transistors (MOSFET).
+We have a three-phase Voltage Source Inverter (VSI) which typically consists of at least six Metal–Oxide–Semiconductor Field-Effect Transistors (MOSFET).
 The voltage at each of the output terminals is measured.
 Phase current A and B (optionally C) is measured.
 The output terminals are connected to the machine.

 ```
 	  (VCC) >---+--------+---------+---------+